Page curve entanglement dynamics in an analytically solvable model

 Since the Page time depends on the coupling~$g$ between system and environment, a universal way to depict the Page curve in our model is to plot the entanglement entropy as a function of the fraction of particles emitted into the environment, $1-m(t)/M$.
 The corresponding curves for different values of~$g$ are shown in Fig.~\ref{fig_SvN_filling}.
 Specifically, one can observe that the numerical results agree very well with the analytical universal curve from Eqs.~(\ref{eq_m_tau}--\ref{eq_n_tau}) (dashed line) for small values of~$g$.

-The remaining deviations at late times are due to numerical limitations for the ratio $t_{\rm env}/t_{\rm sys}$ which one cannot choose much larger for $N=10^4$.
+The remaining deviations at late times are due to the finiteness of the environment in the numerical simulations: Each eigenmode of the system effectively couples to $N\,\Gamma_k/t_{\rm env}$ modes in the environment, leading to a proportionality factor $(t_{\rm env}/g)^2$ in (\ref{eq_longtime_M}).
+This implies that the exponential decay (\ref{eq_expdecay}) only persists up to a finite residual occupation scaling like $(t_{\rm env}/g)^2\times M/N$, which in turn shifts the finite-$N$ entanglement curves above the RLM result.
+Going to even larger values of~$N$ decreases these small deviations, but becomes numerically expensive and does not provide insights which seem to justify this effort.